cassiodeveloper/101-vulnerabilities/README.md

-# 101-csharp-vulnerabilities
+# 101 vulnerabilities
-This project will catalog 101 vulnerabilities on the C# language.
+This project will catalog 101 vulnerabilities using different programming languages.

+# Template
+# EN

+# What can goes wrong :shit:

+# Why :question:

+# Do it right! :bulb:

+# PT

+# Que merda pode dar :shit:

+# Porquê :question:

+# Faz direito! :bulb: